Burston Strike School

 The Burston Strike School was founded as a consequence of a school strike and became the centre of the longest running strike in British history, that lasted from 1914 to 1939 in the village of Burston in Norfolk, England.
 Today, the building stands as a museum to the strike.
-Every year hundreds of people turn up for a rally to commemorate the 25-year strike over the jobs of Annie Higdon and her husband.
+Every year hundreds of people turn up for a rally to commemorate the 25-year strike of Annie and Tom Higdon.

 History

 The strike began when teachers at the village's Church of England school, Annie Higdon and her husband, Tom Higdon, were sacked after a dispute with the area's school management committee.
 The schoolchildren – led by Violet Potter – went on strike in their support.
-Encouraged by the community, the Higdons went on to set up an alternative school which was initially attended by 66 of their 72 former pupils.
+Encouraged by the community, the Higdons went on to set up an alternative school, which was initially attended by 66 of their 72 former pupils.
 Beginning in a marquee on the village green, the school moved to a local carpenter's premises and later to a purpose-built school financed by donations from the labour movement.
 Burston Strike School carried on teaching local children until shortly after Tom's death in 1939.

 Background to the strike

-Annie Katherine Schollick, known as Kitty, married in 1896 Tom Higdon, the son of a farm labourer.
+Annie Katherine Schollick, known as Kitty, married Tom Higdon, the son of a farm labourer, in 1896.
 They lived first in London before moving to Wood Dalling in Norfolk in 1902.
 This coincided with publication of an Education Bill in Parliament which offered education to working class children.

-Kitty was appointed headmistress at Wood Dalling School with Tom an assistant teacher.
+Kitty was appointed headmistress at Wood Dalling School, with Tom an assistant teacher.
 Identifying themselves with the local farm labourers, the Higdons ran up against almost immediate resentment from the school managers, who were mostly farmers.
 They objected to the cold, insanitary conditions of the school and especially protested at the farmers taking children away to work on the land whenever they were needed.
 Eventually, after a complete breakdown of relationships, the Norfolk Education Committee gave the Higdons a choice: accept dismissal or transfer to another school.
 They took up the latter offer and moved to the Burston School in 1911.

 Arriving at Burston, the Higdons found conditions were no different.
 The newly arrived rector, the Reverend Charles Tucker Eland, was appointed chairman of the School Managing Body.
 Eland intended to recover the powers the Church had lost to the parish councils.
 He demanded deference and recognition of his right to lead the community.
 His situation, with an annual salary of £581 and a large comfortable rectory, contrasted starkly with the farm labourers and their families, living on average wages of £35 a year in squalid cottages.
 Their employers, themselves mostly tenants of brewery-owned land, naturally allied with the rector.